 Episode 1 (at 15:45) – The notepad

 Matt subtly indicates to Foggy to take down what Karen is saying on his notepad.
-Matt could write if he wanted to, as can many other blind people, though he would be subject to the same difficulties in that he can’t monitor what he’s writing while he’s doing it (in a way that is analogous to how a deaf person can’t hear themselves speak).
-He could use a notetaker for the blind.
+Matt could write if he wanted to, as can many other blind people, though he would be subject to the same difficulties in that he can’t monitor what he’s writing while he’s doing it (in a way that is analogous to how a deaf person can’t hear his or her own speech).
+He could use a notetaker device for the blind.
 Either way, the act of taking handwritten notes would not be something he would approach much differently than any other blind person.
 As for reading them, he’s got a leg up, if we’re going by traditional canon.

 Episode 1 (at 19:45) – The dictaphone